pierre-rouleau/pel/README.rst

     - single process GUI mode: the `ge command`_,
     - daemon Emacs server and clients: the `ec command`_.

 - **Non-invasive/Safe Design** PEL does not monkey patch Emacs.
-As PEL evolves new features are added into PEL Emacs Lisp code.

-  - All PEL Emacs Lisp code (including the early-init.el and init.el) is byte and native compiled on all supported Emacs versions on macOS and Linux.

-    - No compilation error or warning is allowed.
+  - All PEL Emacs Lisp code (including the early-init.el and init.el) is byte and native compiled on all supported Emacs versions on macOS and Linux, and no compilation error or warning is allowed.

 - **Integrates external packages, control their installation** by customization.
 Supports 377 external packages from multiple sources: